 Paint on window frames and doors is renowned for flaking over time.
 Don’t stand for this.
 Sand down any flakey areas and add a coat of specialist paint.
 High gloss tends to be a hit!
 Just make sure to be careful when getting close to the walls – you don’t want to slip – and to ensure people know that there is wet paint around until it is completely dry.
 This will prevent mishaps and smudges.
 If you want to replace your old doors, you can have bespoke doors made at https://swdbespoke.com/.

 Now, interior walls don’t tend to get quite as dirty as exterior walls, so you can lay off the pressure cleaning here.
 But you do need to clean the walls thoroughly before you so much as consider getting the paint rollers and paint brushes out.

 Next, wash down the walls with a combination of hot water and diluted washing up liquid.
+You may also consider having a house power washing.
 Once they’ve dried, they’ll be ready for a fresh lick of paint.

 Varnish any wood in your property.
 Adding a coat of varnish can brighten up dull wood and can add a new shine!
 Skirting boards, bannisters, mantelpieces… you name it, it can be varnished.
 You can even varnish hardwood floors if you have these in your home.

 Just make sure to test any varnish that you purchase in a discreet area of whatever it may be that you’re painting.
 Allow the test area to dry.
 This will allow you to determine whether you are happy with the colour or not before going ahead with everything!